LiangSun617/Draw-Floating-Pies-in-R/README.md

 # Graphs

-This is a test repository for my previous work on data visulization.
+This is a test repository for my previous work on data visualization.